Who should the Dodgers want to face in the World Series?

-CHICAGO -- The Los Angeles Dodgers seem to be on board with our content plan at ESPN, because just as they did during the NLDS against Arizona, they made such quick work of the Chicago Cubs that it gives us plenty of time to sit back and ponder which opponent L.A. should want to see in the next round.
-The next round, in this case, being the World Series.
+CHICAGO -- The Los Angeles Dodgers seem to be on board with our content plan at ESPN, because just as they did during the National League Division Series against Arizona, they made such quick work of the Chicago Cubs that it gives us plenty of time to sit back and ponder which opponent L.A. should want to see in the next round, the World Series.

-Since the home-field advantage in the Fall Classic is now determined by overall record, the Dodgers hold that advantage no matter who they play.
+Since home-field advantage in the Fall Classic is now determined by overall record, the Dodgers hold that advantage no matter who they play.
 Beyond that, the choice between the Astros and Yankees is a tough call because the two AL combatants present very different sets of challenges for the Dodgers.

 Let’s dig in.